 For many, what makes Blood Bowl so fun is that it is possibly the most unfair strategy game ever created.
 This state of injustice was certainly born with the very first edition of Blood Bowl which had a very light tone, a nice snub to all those players who took themselves too seriously.
 Fortunately, after all the revisions to its game rules, Blood Bowl’s heart is still filled with many injustices.

 By how much is it unfair?
-To get a better idea, using a sound methodology (mind you, it’s certainly not irrefutable), we analyzed statistics detailing tens of thousands of games played online and at NAF tournaments.
+To get a better idea, using a sound methodology (mind you, it is certainly not irrefutable), we analyzed statistics detailing tens of thousands of games played online and at NAF tournaments.
 We strongly suggest not to use these results to jump to absolute conclusions.
-However, I’m sure you’ll have no difficulty noticing some serious trends.
+However, I am sure you will have no difficulty noticing some serious trends.

 |NAF||+/- 1000K||+/- 1500K||+/- 2 000K||TAR|

 |Chaos Dwarves||52 %||56 %||54 %||53 %||4.4|

 |Dark Elves||53 %||51 %||53 %||59 %||4.5|